Work · 2022–present

 Motif Research

-Claude researches the cultural history of each katagami motif and generates a verified product story with accuracy notes.
-DeepL translates into French, Italian, Spanish, and Japanese.
-All five outputs write back to the Airtable record.
+Claude researches the cultural history of each katagami motif and generates a “product story” — a narrative section that appears on each product page — with accuracy notes.
+DeepL translates into French, Italian, Spanish, and Japanese; French, Italian, and Spanish are ready for future market expansion.

 ClaudeDeepLAirtable